utsav1072/Bio-data-Analysis-System/README.md

-# BHEL Bio-data Analysis System
+# Bio-data Analysis System

-An intelligent document analysis system that automates the screening and matching of employee bio-data against specific criteria using Retrieval-Augmented Generation (RAG) and Large Language Models.
+An intelligent document analysis system that automates the screening and matching of employee bio-data against specific criteria using Retrieval-Augmented Generation (RAG) and Large Language Models(LLM).

 ## Prerequisites